null

 • 60,000 BTU = 5.0 Ton

-Quick BTU Reference Chart (Gas Furnaces Units)
+Quick BTU Reference Chart (Gas Furnaces)

 • 45,000 BTU = Heat Input